 While there are no certificate or diploma programs for doctors, they can gain board certification in certain specialties after completing medical school and hands-on clinical training during an internship and residency.
 Board certification for medical specialties signifies training and competency in treating a particular part of the body, type of injury or type of patient.

-This certification is in addition to the license to practice required for all physicians.
+Certifications for doctors are in addition to the license to practice required for all physicians.
 The specialty certification is granted through a professional board in the field, such as those overseen by the American Board of Medical Specialties (www.abms.org).
+Board certification is not legally required for the practice of medicine, but hospitals may prefer to hire board-certified physicians.
 A board-certified doctor is called a diplomate of the board.
 Diplomates who want to specialize more deeply than board certification can complete a fellowship program in a subspecialty.
 This subspecialty certification can launch the doctor's career in teaching and research.

 During residency, candidates for specialty board certification provide hands-on patient care, often in a teaching hospital at a university.
 Some residencies also include lectures, conferences or seminars.
+Candidates must pass a written and oral examination given by a group of their peers in a particular specialty, such as anesthesiology, family medicine, emergency medicine, internal medicine, pediatrics, pathology, nuclear medicine or urology.
 After passing the certification exam, board-certified doctors keep their certification current through continuing medical education and by learning about new and developing medical practices.

 There are more than 100 specialties and sub-specialties in the medical profession.
 There are many certification boards, including the 24 overseen by the American Board of Medical Specialties.
 Each board sets its own process for applicants.
 Some of these are detailed below.